 What sets your workshops apart from others?

-Great question.
 When I first started teaching over 5 years ago, I could count on one hand the number of fellow Aussies who were also running workshops, but now, the photography industry and business of running workshops is more popular than ever.
 Essentially, there’s a few primary things that are going to set one workshop apart from the other.
-Heres some I recommend you consider before booking a workshop with someone;
+Heres some things I recommend you consider before booking a workshop with someone;

 - The photographers quality of work and style – This might seem obvious but the main aspect of a workshop is learning.
 Take time to review the portfolio of the photographer your’e considering learning from and ask yourself if that’s the type of photos you aspire to create.
 A full portfolio consistently high in quality and diversity is what you’re after.
 Art is subjective, so only you can decide for yourself if someones work really resonates with you.